OneStage-NITW/Onestage-College/README.md

 Current apps : authentication,cap,homeapp

-Currently completed: CAP invites, registrations and organisation requests
+Currently completed: Base Site, CAP invites, registrations and organisation requests

+Our site is hosted at www.onestage.org Please check it out and offer feedback.